friveramariani/PRCubeStars/updates.md

 [<img src="Images/Perlan-Virtual-Cockpit.jpg" alt="hi" class="inline"/>](http://www.perlanproject.cloud/VirtualCockpit.html)
 #### Virtual Cockpit of the Perlan II Glider
-This is the **Virtual Cockpit** of the Perlan II Glider, which will report flight information during test flights of the glider, including altitude, wind speed, Google of map of the flight direction, among others.
+This is the **Virtual Cockpit** of the Perlan II Glider, which will report flight information during test flights of the glider, including altitude, wind speed, Google Map of the flight direction and location, among others.

 [<img src="Images/Perlan-Project-Glider.jpg" alt="hi" class="inline"/>](http://www.sciencemag.org/news/2017/07/glider-aims-new-heights-and-rare-scientific-data?platform=hootsuite)
 #### Perlan II Glider
-**(June 14th, 2017)**: The **Perlan II Project's** glider that will be carrying our CubeSat into the stratosphere has arrived in Argentina.
+**(June 14th, 2017)**: The **Perlan II glider** that will be carrying our CubeSat into the stratosphere has arrived in Argentina.
 Testing flights will begin in the upcoming weeks.
-Click [here](http://www.sciencemag.org/news/2017/07/glider-aims-new-heights-and-rare-scientific-data?platform=hootsuite) for information about the Perlan Project.
+Click [here](http://www.sciencemag.org/news/2017/07/glider-aims-new-heights-and-rare-scientific-data?platform=hootsuite) for information about the Perlan II Project.

 [<img src="Images/PRCubeStars-Altimeter-Testing.jpg" alt="hi" class="inline"/>](https://www.youtube.com/watch?v=0UYQ0fL8KiQ)
 #### Altimeter Testing of the PRCubeStars CubeSat
-**(April 30th, 2017)**: **Video of the Altimeter** Sensor testing experiment of the CubeSat.
+**(April 30th, 2017)**: **Video of the Altimeter Sensor** testing experiment of the CubeSat.
 This experiment was carried out in an elevator of a building in the state of Maryland, where two of our mentors (Dr. Yajaira Sierra-Sastre and electrical engineer Daron Westly) work and live.